k0vd3n/Ewallet/README.md

 - `db`: Contains code for interacting with the database, including interface definitions, mocks, and connection settings.
 - `images`: For storing images used in the README.

-## Roles of Important Files and Directories
+## Roles of important files and directories

 - `api/wallet.go`: Contains logic for handling HTTP requests related to wallets.
 - `utils/response.go`: Provides convenient functions for generating HTTP responses with various statuses and error messages.